Elevation: 9,877 ft

 This peak is not in the book.
 Published December 2019

-Peak 9877 is a ranked summit on the long East Ridge of Copper Mountain (10,303 feet).
+Peak 9877 is a ranked summit on the long east ridge of Copper Mountain (10,303 feet).
 It sits at the head of Gallagher Canyon.
-Peak 9877 is also a ridge corner, as it is positioned at the North End of a prominent ridge on the East Side of Long Canyon in the South Beaverheads.
+Peak 9877 is also a ridge corner.
+It is positioned at the north end of a prominent ridge on the east side of Long Canyon in the South Beaverheads.
 Gallagher Peak (9,825 feet) is an unranked summit located 0.7 mile east of Peak 9877 on a connecting ridge.
-Peak 9877 is the 2nd of 5 summits in a single-day adventure called the Tour de Gallagher.
+Peak 9877 is Peak #2 of five summits in a single-day adventure called the Tour de Gallagher.
 USGS Copper Mountain

 East Ridge, Class 2

-Same as for the East Ridge Route on Gallagher Peak (9,825 feet).
+Same as for the east ridge of Gallagher Peak.
 This is the final leg of a ridge traverse from Gallagher Peak to Peak 9877.

-Same as for the East Ridge Route.
+Same as for the east ridge.
 This is the first leg of a ridge traverse from Peak 9877 to Bloom Benchmark (9,723 feet).

-From the summit, follow the narrow ridge crest S for about a mile to the low point between Peak 9877 and Bloom Benchmark.
+From the summit, follow the narrow ridge crest south for about a mile to the low point between Peak 9877 and Bloom Benchmark.
 This low saddle (9,500 feet) is between Point 9628 and Point 9615.
 The ridge is narrow but the ridge terrain is relatively easy.
 It is NOT a tedious, rocky, up-and-down nightmare as one might expect it to be.
-Skirt any ridge outcrops on the open, gentle L/E side on firm scrub/scree.
+Skirt any ridge outcrops on the open, gentle left/east side on firm scrub/scree.
 The low saddle is the base of the south ridge and concludes this leg of today’s 5-peak adventure.